macaquedev/APQuad/README.md

 An Arduino Quadruped designed to be as straightforward as possible to use and make.

-I will be posting all code, all STL's and all building instructions on this Github repository.
+I have posted all code, all STL's and all building instructions on this Github repository.

 Please share this repository if you have found this helpful.